CoCo3-org/Retro.NET/README.md

 ---

 7/7/2023 12:15 AM - After a long hiatus – back to working on this project.
 Will likely be moving it to my personal GitHub account as it is not going to be CoCo specific.
-I will surely move the website content for it to my new website [Retro-Tech.Xyz](https://retro-tech.xyz/)  First thing I need to do getting back into it is ramp up the unit-tests.
-My mistake has been not to concentrate on Unit Tests and Integration Tests.!!
+I will surely move the website content for it to my new website [Retro-Tech.Xyz](https://retro-tech.xyz/).
+First thing I need to do getting back into it is ramp up the unit-tests.
+I need to make a list of Tests I need.
+I surely need hundreds if not thousands of them.
+The only way to make systematic progress on a project this big is through Unit & Integration tests.
+My mistake has been not to concentrate on Unit Tests and Integration Tests!!

 ---